hackclub/hackclub/README.md

 * hackEDU empower 1st and 2nd year high school students to build things they care about with code.
-We do this by creating, connecting, and growing closely knit student-run coding communities at high schools.
+We do this by creating, connecting, and growing closely knit student-run coding clubs int high schools.

 ### Key Mey Metric